Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/4_unify_system.md

 This time, use the `clf_train_3.json` example training data.

 > **Note**
-> Make sure so save your model again so you can return to it in a new seesion!
+> Make sure so save your model again so you can return to it in a new session!

 The model is trained?
 Great!
-Now run the jir and try questions like "I have some tesla related questions" then following with FAQ questioins!
+Now run the jir and try questions like "I have some tesla related questions" then following with FAQ questions!

 Congratulations!
 You have created a single conversational AI system that is capable of answering FAQs and perform complex multi-step actions.